syarramsetty-skyhook/Skyhook/README.md

 # TrueFix

-The TrueFix libray allows you to easily integrate with [Skyhook's TrueFix®](http://www.trueposition.com/products/truefix-platform) platform, which enables secure, privaten location services.
+The TrueFix libray allows you to easily integrate with [Skyhook's TrueFix®](http://www.trueposition.com/products/truefix-platform) platform, which enables secure, private location services.

-To use this library you must require and instantiate TrueFix in both the agent and device code.
+To use this library you must require and instantiate TrueFix on both the *agent* and *device*.

-**To add this library to your project, add `#require "TrueFix.device.nut:1.0.0"` to the top of your device code, and add `#require "TrueFix.agent.nut:1.0.0"` to the top of your agent code.**
+**To add this library to your project, add `#require "TrueFix.device.nut:1.0.0"` to the top of your device code, and `#require "TrueFix.agent.nut:1.0.0"` to the top of your agent code.**

 -----------------------------------------------